 New Relic

 New Relic is a performance tracking and analytics tool that helps engineers gain visibility into their software.
-By integrating New Relic with Cortex, you'll be able to drive deeper insights into:
+Integrating New Relic with Cortex allows you to:

 How to configure New Relic with Cortex